Please click on a policy to view more information about that policy.

-Reference, Local History, and Microform materials CANNOT be checked out.
+Reference, Local History, and Microform materials cannot be checked out.
 They are for in-house use only; patrons may make photocopies of these materials for use outside of the library (printing charges apply).
-For Microfilms, a microfilm reader is available for use at the Downtown Library.
-Please inquire at the Downtown Library’s Circulation Desk for more information.
+For Microfilms, a microfilm reader is available for use at the Main Library.
+Please inquire at the Main Library Circulation Desk for more information.

 |Type of Material||Loan Period||Checkout Limit||Daily Fine Per Item||Maximum Fine Per Item||Holds Allowed|

 |7-Day Books||7 Days (2 renewals)||5||25¢ per day||$25.00||20|